(Last updated on: 13/12/2021)

-Congratulations to Chelsey for passing her final exams of her BA Mixed Fleet training course and good luck on your first flight to Pisa!
-I have been overwhelmed with how many messages I’ve had recently informing me that people have been offered jobs with BA since reading the blog-well done to you all and congratulations!
+Congratulations to Chelsey for passing the final exams of her BA Mixed Fleet training course and good luck on your first flight to Pisa!
+I have been overwhelmed with how many messages I’ve had recently informing me that people have been offered jobs with BA since reading the blog.
+Well done to you all and congratulations!
 It’s always great to hear about your experiences and many hopeful Cabin Crew find the information that you give invaluable.
-If you would like to contribute about your experiences applying to become/working as Cabin Crew I would love to hear from you… email@example.com

 In the meantime, here’s what Chelsey had to say…

-When I was trying to decide what career path I wanted to take, becoming Cabin Crew was always on my list for years, but my heart was finally set on securing the job while I was in secondary school between the years of 2002-2007.
-I knew I loved travelling and I had and still have now such a fascination and love with planes, so I thought why not work on one?!
-I did a cabin crew preparation course after finishing college and that was it- I never wanted to do anything else!
+When I was trying to decide what career path I wanted to take, becoming Cabin Crew was on the list for years.
+My heart was finally set on securing the job while I was in secondary school between the years of 2002-2007.
+I knew I loved travelling and I had and still have now such a fascination with (and love for) planes, so I thought why not work on one?!
+I did a cabin crew preparation course after finishing college and that was it – I never wanted to do anything else!

 2) You have just secured a job with BA- well done!
 Is this the only airline you applied for or did you apply for others as well?
 How did any other applications go?

 No BA is not the only airline I have applied to.
 I have applied to many airlines; BA, Virgin Atlantic, Qantas, Monarch, Flybe, Thomson & Thomas Cook.
 I have been to an assessment day with Flybe, Thomson, Thomas Cook & BA and invited to an assessment day with Monarch.
 I am currently working for a UK chartered airline.